-A friend of mine took a blood test called “Well Man UltraVit” twice in a period of 3 months.
+A friend of mine took a Medichecks blood test called “Well Man UltraVit” twice in a period of 3 months.
 The reason for the 2nd test in close succession was due to the 1st set of results being quite bad!
-I thought it would be interesting to anonymously share the results and see what’s changed over this period of time.
+I thought it would be interesting to anonymously share his results and see what’s changed over this period of time.
 Also, this is a good test to verify how accurate the Medichecks service is as I would expect to see results from the same person to fall within a similar range.

-From a preventative perspective, it’s great that health testing is becoming so accessible.
+From a preventative perspective, it’s great that health blood testing is becoming so accessible.
 Being able to see issues early which you can (hopefully) do something about can only be a good thing.
 I don’t feel the need to take out an expensive healthcare plan in later life.
 My plan is to stay healthy with exercise and a good diet while also doing periodic checks.
 Although you could probably get some of these tests for free on the NHS, the convenience and accessibility of Medichecks and similar services are undeniable.

 My friend’s stats

 If anyone needed a kick up the arse for making serious lifestyle changes, then it’s my friend!
 Stats below:

 After you’ve sent your blood test sample to Medichecks you receive an email a few days later with all your results accessible through an online dashboard.
 Each item below can be expanded upon with in-depth details.
 Moreover, there’s a comprehensive write up given by a doctor.